HL7/smart-app-launch/input/pages/brands.md

 ### Brand Information

+*Note*: The overview tables and annotated examples on this page are intended for convenience and clarity.
+In case of any discrepancies, the formal profiles should be considered the definitive source of truth.

 #### Information Included In Each Brand

 Each Brand includes the following information intended to support an app-based card or tile UX: